 - The third level is the implementation of a project whose aim it is to reintegrate drug user into society and into their families.
 This project would be in collaboration with many other actors of social change.

-Our Water, Sanitation and Hygiene (WASH) program is about providing communities with a safe and clean access to water and proper hygiene and sanitation services.
+Water, Sanitation and Hygiene (WASH) project is about providing communities with a safe and clean access to water and proper hygiene and sanitation services.

 Water, Sanitation and Hygiene are the second main focus of MOUCECORE’s programs since 2007.
 Access to safe and clean water, promote proper hygiene and sanitation behavior and latrine access some of the areas that the WASH-projects focus on.
 These projects aim to provide safe and clean access to water for as many households as possible, promote hygiene and sanitation at a local community level, and train teachers and students in hygiene and sanitation.